ChangWan723/ChangWan723.github.io/_posts/CSLN/OOP/2024-02-25-Getter-Setter.md

 > Remember, **DO NOT blindly follow any principles.** All the principles are to help us make the most suitable design {: .prompt-warning }

-## Getters/Setters with Additional Functionality (like validation) Are Not Getters/Setters
+## Getters/Setters with Additional Functionality (like validation) Are Not Pure Getters/Setters

 - Many people stick with Getters and Setters because they think they can add some additional functionality to Getters and Setters.
   - For example, in the Getter, transform the returned value, and in the setter, add correctness validation.